Duthris/appwrite-trello-clone/README.md

 This is an example demo to try [Appwrite Cloud](https://cloud.appwrite.io/) powered frontend for the trello daily task app using [Next.js](https://github.com/zeit/next.js/).

+That is just a starter demo to learn Next.js and to try Appwrite Cloud.
+Just for now that is not user based.
+When authentication has added, doable features in the project will be improved.

 ## Setup

 Get the code by either cloning this repository using git